Balthazar de Moucheron: Trade routes through the Cape

-In 1597, Cornelis de Houtman succeeded in the so-called Eerste Schipvaart (first expedition) to sail to Indonesia via Cape of Good Hope.
+In 1597, Cornelis de Houtman succeeded in the so-called Eerste Schipvaart (first expedition) to sail to Indonesia via the Cape of Good Hope.
 Thereafter, Balthazar focused on that route.
-In 1597, he acquired a house in Veere and founded the Veerse Compagnie and became a main shareholder.
+In 1597, he acquired a house in Veere founded the Veerse Compagnie, and became a main shareholder.

 In 1598, the Veerse Compagnie sent two ships, De Leeuw (the lion) and the Leeuwin (the lioness), under the supervision of Cornelis and Frederik de Houtman to East India.
 The fleet returned in 1600 without the two brothers.
 Cornelis was killed and Frederik was captured on Atjeh.
 Initially, the expedition was not a financial success.
-Balthazar sent five more ships, with a crew of 100 sailors and 150 soldiers, on a mission to capture Príncipe on the West African shore, with the goal of establishing a supply point for further explorations.
+Balthazar sent five more ships, with a crew of 100 sailors and 150 soldiers, on a mission to capture Príncipe on the West African shore, to establish a supply point for further explorations.
 The expedition took the island from the Portuguese by a surprise attack, but before reinforcements arrived, the island was re-captured.

 Expeditions

 Balthazar commissioned Joris van Spilbergen, who sailed in May 1600 with four ships to India.
 The expedition turned back after capturing a Spanish ship en route.
 Moucheron was supported by stadtholder Maurits of Orange.

 Through a merger of the Veerse Compagnie and the Middelburgsche Compagnie (Compagnie van Tenhaeff) in November 1600, the Verenigde Zeeuwse Compagnie (United company of Zeeland) was founded.
 Balthazar left the company at that point.
 Only Pieter van Hecke and Pierre le Moyne remained loyal; they formed the Compagnie van De Moucheron in 1601.
-The company eventually helped with the founding of the Dutch East India Company, but demanded a payment delay, protection from his creditors and free passage on the east coast of Africa (Mozambique).
+The company eventually helped with the founding of the Dutch East India Company but demanded a payment delay, protection from his creditors, and free passage on the east coast of Africa (Mozambique).

-In 1601 he sent Joris van Spilbergen with three ships, Ram, Schaap and Lam, on a successful expedition to establish trade relations with the Kingdom of Kandy.
+In 1601 he sent Joris van Spilbergen with three ships, Ram, Schaap, and Lam, on a successful expedition to establish trade relations with the Kingdom of Kandy.
 They eventually reached Atjeh.

 Van Spilbergen met the king of Kandy (Sri Lanka), Vimala Dharma Suriya, in 1602 and discussed the possibility of trade in cinnamon.
 When van Spilbergen returned to Zeeland in 1604, carrying rubies, sapphires, topazes and other gemstones that he had received as a gift from the maharajah of Kandy, the independent companies of Holland and Zeeland had already merged to form the Dutch East India Company.
 One year before the expedition returned from their travels, Balthazar declared bankruptcy and fled to France.